cjungmann/readargs/README.md

 Let the library parse the command line argument.
 Define an action map of options, initialize the library, then call `ra_process_arguments()`.
+The following code lising is a complete program that can be compiled with the **gcc** `-lreadargs` option.

 ~~~c
 #include <stdio.h>